 The name itself comes from the Greek words, ‘hydros,’ which means water,’ and ‘angos,’ which roughly translates to ‘jar.’
 This name initially referred to the spherical shape of the flower head.
 However, it ironically also applies to the regular watering required to keep them perky and healthy.

-Fortunately, there is a Hydrangea for nearly every landscape.
-There are varieties that thrive in Full Sun, Partial Shade, and even primarily shady locations.
-Nearly every variety will need regular watering in the first growing season.
+Fortunately, there is a Hydrangea Shrub for nearly every landscape.
+There are Hydrangea varieties that thrive in Full Sun, Partial Shade, and even primarily shady locations.
+Nearly every type will need regular watering in the first growing season.
 However, avoid planting them in areas with frequent standing water.
 This is likely to lead to root rot.

 We sell three notably different species: Paniculata, Macrophylla, and Quercifolia.
 Each type has its own strengths in the landscape.